What is a Wireless Network?

 A wireless Hot Spot is a public area where wireless laptops can connect to WLAN and receive Internet access.
 Recently many coffee shops and airports have added this capability for their customer's convenience.

 A Wireless Infrastructure is comprised of both wired and wireless LAN's.
 Typically this type of configuration is found in SOHS and Enterprise environments where there are many user groups or divisions requiring access to shared resources.
+A wireless network in infrastructure mode have the following characteristics:

 The ISM (Industrial, Scientific and Medical) band, which is controlled by the FCC in the US, generally requires licensing for various spectrum uses.
 To accommodate wireless LAN's, the FCC has set aside bandwidth for unlicensed use including the 2.4Ghz spectrum where many WLAN products operate.